zebrunner/selenoid/README.md

    ```
    git clone https://github.com/zebrunner/selenoid.git && cd selenoid && ./zebrunner.sh setup
    ```
-2. Provide the required details and start services.
+2. Provide the required details and start services
+   > S3 compatible storage is required.
-3. Use `http://hostname:4444/wd/hub` as Selenium Hub Url for your tests replacing hostname by actual value or ip address
+4. Use `http://hostname:4444/wd/hub` as Selenium Hub Url for your tests replacing hostname by actual value or ip address
-4. Execute `./zebrunner.sh setup` anytime you want to pull the latest browser versions
+5. Execute `./zebrunner.sh setup` anytime you want to pull the latest browser versions
    > Each setup pulls the two latest browsers versions for Chrome/Firefox and Opera

 ## Documentation and free support